Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-efs/guide.fr-fr.md

 nfs-nginx-sfthh   1/1     Running   0          11s
 ```

-Let’s enter inside the first Nginx pod and container to check if the EFS Volume is properly mounted and create a file on the NFS persistent volume:
+Let’s enter inside the first Nginx pod and container to check if the Enterprise File Storage Volume is properly mounted and create a file on the NFS persistent volume:

 ```bash
 $ FIRST_POD=$(kubectl get pod -l name=nginx --no-headers=true -o custom-columns=:metadata.name | head -1)